Edited by Mike Aquino.

+Tropical cyclones can cause varying degrees of damage, and on rare occasions, injury and deaths.
+Although the danger of these massive storms shouldn’t be underplayed, Hong Kong has had long practice in dealing with them.
 Unless the city suffers a direct hit (which is rare) your holiday plans won't be blown too far off course.

-Hong Kong's Warning System
+Hong Kong's Cyclone Warning System

-Luckily, Hong Kong has an easy warning system which lets you know what intensity of storm is coming your way.
+Luckily, Hong Kong has an easy warning system which lets you know what storm intensity to expect.
 The warning system is posted on all TV Stations (look for the box in the top right-hand corner), and most buildings will also have signs with the warnings on.

-T1.
+T1: On the Horizon.
 This simply means that a Typhoon has been spotted within 800km of Hong Kong.
 In practical terms, that means that the typhoon is still a day or two away and there is a good chance it will still change course and miss Hong Kong completely.
 Typhoon signal one is only intended as a notice to watch for further developments.

-T3.
+T3: Winds are Picking Up.
 Now things are taking a turn for the worse.
 Winds of up to 110km are expected in Victoria Harbor.
 You should tie down any objects on balconies and rooftops, and stay away from coastal areas.
 Depending on the severity of the winds you may want to stay indoors.

 However, for the most part, Hong Kong will carry on as usual during a T3 warning—public transport will run and museums and shops will be open.
 It is worth checking your flights or ferries to Macau as these can be delayed.
 Hong Kong will usually issue a T3 signal about a dozen times each year.

 Public transport will operate during the warning period but not once the T8 signal is hoisted.
 You should stay indoors and away from exposed windows.
 If you’re staying in an older building, you may want to fix adhesive tape to the windows as this will reduce the possibility of injury if the window should shatter.
 Most restaurants will be closed and most, if not all flights will be canceled or diverted.

-T10.
-Known locally as a direct hit, a T10 means the eye of the storm will be parking itself directly over Hong Kong.
+T10: Direct Hit.
+A T10 means the eye of the storm will be parking itself directly over Hong Kong.
 Direct hits are rare.
 However, when one does hit, the damage can be immense, and sadly a number of people are usually killed.
 You should follow the directions for a T8 and tune into local news for more information.